rackerlabs/docs-offerings/docs/common-gs/auth-using-curl.rst

  - A service catalog with information about the services that you can access

-   **Note**: The response to the authentication request only includes endpoints for products, and does not include the endpoint for the Offer Service API.
+   **Note**: The response to the authentication request only includes endpoints for products and does not include the endpoint for the Offer Service API.

  - User information and role assignments